gruntwork-io/docs/docs/iac/getting-started/deploying-a-module.md

 ### Write the function code

-Next, we'll write a simple Python function that returns a string that will be used as the entrypoint of the AWS Lambda function.
+Next, we’ll write a simple Python function that returns a string that will be used as the entrypoint of the AWS Lambda function.
 Terraform will create a zip file containing this file that will be uploaded to the Lambda function.

 Copy the following to `terraform-aws-gw-lambda-tutorial/main.py`.
 ```